reiamenezes2004/pde4435_coursework2_ris/README.md

 Home Kitchen Robot - UR10e

-The UR10e Home Kitchen Robot is a smart GUI-based robotic cooking assistant built with Python and Tkinter.
+The UR10e Home Kitchen Robot is an intelligent GUI-based robotic cooking assistant built with Python and Tkinter.
 It integrates a UR10e robotic arm via the RoboDK API to automate cooking tasks like preparing an Omelette.
 The interface includes a favourites system, recipe database, restaurant recommendations, timer controls, and emergency stop—all designed for an interactive touchscreen experience.

 How to Run:
 1) Install RoboDK and open the robot program - PDE4435 SIM 25 March